 On trash cans.

-I don’t really have plans.
-It’s a school day so I’ll bet you’ll have a party?
+I didn’t make any plans, I told her.
+It’s a school day though so I bet you’ll have a party!

-She seemed disappointed and shared she’d hoped we had a tradition.
+She looked disappointed (crestfallen is more the word but that feels heavy-handed) for a moment and shared how she’d always wished we had a tradition.

-You see, as with our beloved Tevye, tradition plays a large role in most everything we do.
+I knew, as with our beloved Tevye, tradition played a large role in most everything we do.

 These rituals are significant.

-I hadn’t considered a Valentine’s Day Tradition (outside of surprising her with matching heart sweaters.
-I’m sappy that way.) yet it quickly became clear what we could do.
+I’d never experienced a desire for a Valentine’s Day Tradition, yet it quickly became clear what we could do.

 What we should do.

-On this day of “love” so many love-to-HATE we’re taking to the Oakland streets.
+Tomorrow, the day of “love” so many love-to-HATE, we’re taking our affections to the Austin streets.

-Blanketing, watching what transpires, and–for those of you who fretted last time—taking any remnants down later & promptly recycling.
+Taping, posting, hiding and watching what transpires, and–for those of you who fretted last time—returning later to procure our papers & promptly recycling.

 Red in honor of the day.

-Created by the Tornado in honor of *her* deciding we needed a new tradition.
+Created by in abundance by the Child in honor of her declaring we needed tradition.